COOL RESTAURANTS FOR GROUPS IN BARCELONA

 These are our recommended Barcelona restaurants for large groups:

-Orio is a basque tapas restaurant owned by Sagardi, a popular local restaurant company.
+Orio is a basque tapas restaurant in the Gothic Quarter owned by Sagardi, a popular local restaurant company.
 They specialize in pintxos, the Basque tapas consisting on a slice of bread and a cold or warm topping, and their group menus are a great option for informal group meals, specially when budget is tight.
 Their menus are a combination of cold and warm pintxos plus a drink: the more pintxos you need, the more expensive the menu.

 They are happy to provide vegetarian pintxos and offer gluten-free options – just make sure one in your group is there to control that things are served to the right person.
 Despite being small, pintxos fill up more than you’d think: 5 pintxos make a quite decent meal – no need to go for 10 pintxos per person unless you think your group will be really hungry!